-We continually monitor the water resources situation and work closely with the Environment Agency, other water companies and large water users, to ensure we can manage our resources effectively in periods of below-normal rainfall.
-We also have a Drought Management Plan in place detailing the triggers for any actions we may need to take during extended dry periods to manage both demand and supply of water to our customers.
+We continually monitor water resources and work closely with the Environment Agency, other water companies, and large water users, to ensure we can manage our resources effectively in periods of below-normal rainfall.
+We also have a Drought Management Plan in place detailing the triggers for any actions we may need to take during extended dry periods, to manage both demand and supply of water to our customers.

 The Cambridge Water area of supply is in a dry region of the UK, with lower annual rainfall than Barcelona.

 We always do what we can to conserve supplies and we want to play our part too, so we are committed to reducing leakage levels by 15% by 2025, through investing in our pipes and introducing new technologies.

 We encourage our customers to be as water efficient as possible by offering advice, free water-saving devices and the option of free water meters to be fitted, where possible.

 We particularly ask customers to think about water efficiency during the summer periods, when they typically spend more time in the garden and enjoy outdoor leisure activities using water.

 Find out how we're performing on reducing leaks